trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 [P4est-based mesh](https://trixi-framework.github.io/Trixi.jl/stable/meshes/p4est_mesh/),
 for details and discussions on the latter two mesh file formats.

-The plot file (which can be viewed with something like VisIt or Paraview) format is either `"skeleton"` or `"sem"`.
+The plot file (which can be viewed with something like VisIt or ParaView) format is either `"skeleton"` or `"sem"`.
-The former is just a low order finite element represntation of the mesh.
+The former is just a low order finite element representation of the mesh.
 The latter (which is a much bigger file) includes the interior degrees of freedom.

 ### Changing the output file names